 Construction / Feel

 Saatva has an innerspring construction that has a more traditional mattress feel.
 Tuft & Needle is a mattress made of polyfoam, so the feel between the two is quite different.
-If you don’t like foam mattresses, then Saatva would seem to be the clear choice for you.
+If people don’t like foam mattresses, then Saatva would seem to be the clear choice for them.
 In my opinion, they both have pretty similar firmness, but the overall feel is quite different.
-To make things as simple as possible, I would think back to the mattresses you have had in the past.
-If you are used to the innerspring feel and prefer it, then you will probably want to go with Saatva.
-If you are used to foam mattresses and prefer them, then the Tuft & Needle will be more appropriate for you.
+To make things as simple as possible, I would think back to the mattresses people have had in the past.
+If someone is used to the innerspring feel and prefers it, then they will probably want to go with Saatva.
+If someone is used to foam mattresses and prefer them, then the Tuft & Needle will be more appropriate for them.

 Customer Service / Trial Period / Return Policy

-Both companies are known for having phenomenal customer service.
-They also have a great trial period and customer-friendly return policy.
-While there are small differences here, I wouldn’t base my decision on which company potentially has better customer service or a better return policy because they are both very good.
+Both companies are known for having phenomenal customer service, and they also have a great trial period and customer-friendly return policy.
+While there are small differences here, people shouldn’t base their decision on which company potentially has better customer service or a better return policy because they are both very good.

 Who Should Go For The Saatva?

-If you are deciding between the two companies, I think the decision can be relatively straightforward.
-To me, the Saatva should be thought of as a great alternative to the big brand name innerspring mattresses.
-It can be a great option even for someone who is used to pure foam mattresses, but I would recommend this mainly for people who are used to and like the innerspring feel.
-Get more information in my Saatva mattress review.
+If someone is deciding between the two companies, the decision can potentially be relatively straightforward.
+TThe Saatva should be thought of as a great alternative to the big brand name innerspring mattresses.
+It can be a great option even for someone who is used to pure foam mattresses, but it is recommended mainly for people who are used to and like the innerspring feel.
+People can get more information in the Saatva mattress review, available here.

 Who Should Go For The Tuft & Needle?

-The Tuft & Needle in my opinion is the best mattress at its price point.
+The Tuft & Needle is potentially the best mattress at its price point.
 However, the key words there are “price point.”
-The Saatva has a more substantial feel to it, but there isn’t really any mattress that I’ve seen that can beat the T&N at its price.
-If you like foam mattresses, then the Tuft And Needle will suit you better than Saatva.
-If you have budget concerns or don’t plan on having the mattress for 12-15 years, then go for the Tuft And Needle.
-Learn more from my Tuft and Needle review.
+The Saatva has a more substantial feel to it, but there isn’t really any mattress on the market that can beat the T&N at its price.
+If someone likes foam mattresses, then the Tuft And Needle will suit them better than Saatva.
+If someone has budget concerns or don’t plan on having the mattress for 12-15 years, then go for the Tuft And Needle.
+Learn more from the Tuft and Needle review, available here.

 Is One Better Than The Other?

 Personally I prefer the Saatva, but others may prefer the Tuft and Needle (especially if price is a major factor).
-The decision between Tuft and Needle vs Saatva should be very easy, it really depends on your personal preferences and your budget.
+The decision between Tuft and Needle vs Saatva should be very easy, it really depends on someone’s personal preferences and their budget.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.